pact-foundation/pact-workshop-js/README.md

 We've been publishing our pacts from the consumer project by essentially sharing the file system with the provider.
 But this is not very manageable when you have multiple teams contributing to the code base, and pushing to CI.
 We can use a [Pact Broker](https://pactflow.io) to do this instead.

-Using a broker simplies the management of pacts and adds a number of useful features, including some safety enhancements for continuous delivery which we'll see shortly.
+Using a broker simplifies the management of pacts and adds a number of useful features, including some safety enhancements for continuous delivery which we'll see shortly.

 In this workshop we will be using the open source Pact broker.